brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 This repository guides you through how to set up Instana on an OpenShift cluster, with 3rd party Operators for building the datastore components.

-Tested environments and the Instana version used:
+Latest review on 08 Jan 2024, with:

 - Red Hat OpenShift Container Platform (OCP) v4.12 -- it should work in other/newer OCP v4.x versions.
-- on Instana version `253-1`.
-Please note that the `kubectl instana` plugin's version determines the Instana version you will install.
+- Instana version `261-2`.

-Please note that there are a couple of beta features turned on by default, as of writing:
+Please note that there are quite some extra configurable features turned on by default, as of writing:
 - BeeInstana
-- Apdex
-- Logging
+- Logging (beta)
-- Automation / Actioin Framework
+- Automation / Action Framework (beta)
+- Synthetic Monitoring (beta)

-You may turn off some of them to save some resources, if you want.
+You may turn off some of them to save some resources, if you want, by updating [`core.yaml`](./manifests/core.yaml)'s **featureFlags**.

+For the complete configurable features, please refer to official doc [here](https://www.ibm.com/docs/en/instana-observability/current?topic=openshift-enabling-optional-features).

 ## Prerequisites